bagaag/coderfolder.com/_posts/2014-01-22-screen-brightness-thinkpad-e430.md

 ---
 layout: post
-title: Get the screen brightness keys working in Ubuntu on the Thinkpad E430
+title: "Get the screen brightness keys working in Ubuntu on the Thinkpad E430"
 categories: ubuntu
 ---